 The public will be able to view exhibitions at Finch Lane Gallery by making an appointment online.
 These appointments are for a 45 minute window.
 Each appointment is for one group, consisting of 1-5 people (an individual can reserve the space for themselves, or bring up to four other people with them.
 These individuals are considered an “individual household group” as defined in state documents.).

 Prior to your appointment at Finch Lane Gallery, please check yourself and everyone in your group for symptoms such as: fever, cough, shortness of breath, loss of taste or smell, etc. If you are exhibiting any of these symptoms or others, please do not come to the gallery.
 You may reschedule your appointment for a later date, or cancel your appointment.
-If you are unable to make your appointment, please contact the Visual Arts Program Manager (email@example.com) so that we may open the appointment to another group.
+If you are unable to make your appointment, please send an email to email@example.com so that we may open the appointment to another group.

 For both your safety and for our staff, we strongly encourage visitors to wear a mask at all times in the gallery, and to social distance from staff when possible (6ft distance between individuals).
 Please see the June 26, 2020 Salt Lake County public health order regarding mandatory face coverings: